GeminiCCCC/SystemDesign/README.md

 a. computer communication protocal which provides full-duplex communication channels over a single TCP connection (guarantee message ordering and delivery)

 b. different from HTTP but compatible with HTTP

+**20. HTTP status codes**

+1xx information response - the request was received, continuing process
+2xx successful - request was successfully received, understood, and accepted
+3xx redirections - further action needs to be taken in order to complete the request
+4xx client error - the request contains bad syntax or cannot be fulfilled
+5xx server error - the server failed to fulfil and apparently valid request

+check https://en.wikipedia.org/wiki/List_of_HTTP_status_codes for more details